Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Learning Outcomes

-- Knowledge and understanding of the basic principles of eukaryote genomics:
+Students who successfully complete this paper will gain knowledge and understanding of the basic principles of eukaryote genomics

 - How genomic sequence is obtained and analysed